reggiemenson/minibank-api/Readme.md

 The alternative is to go ahead and visit their website at [nodejs.org](https://nodejs.org/en/docs/)

+Before you proceed make sure you have the **node package manager** command has been installed by running `which npm` or `npm -v` for the version number.

 ## Deployment

-Another tool available is the use of a **Makefile**.
-This will enable minimal reference to terminal commands and should be available if you have [Xcode](https://developer.apple.com/xcode/) on your machine.
+Use the commands in the **Makefile** to start up the development environment. **Make** commands should be available if you have [Xcode](https://developer.apple.com/xcode/) on your machine.
 A list of the commands needed are available in the next section.

 You should now be set to start up the development environment.
 Run the following commands at the root of the project directory.